alrix/thinkpad-p1-rhel-8/README.md

 This README covers the steps I had to take to make RHEL 8 fully functional on the laptop and serve as a reminder to me for if I rebuild or when the inevitable upgrade to RHEL 9 comes along.

+For most things, I use RedHat's own documentation or if I need to dig further, the ArchLinux wiki.
+I find these are better sources of information than following random blogs or troubleshooting wiki's.

 ## Steps

 ### 1 RHEL Installation